sethadams2024/networking-lab-journal/day_to_day.md

 - Build a home network module in the "Network Tech" cisco learning academy course
 ------------------------------------------------------------------------------------------------------------------------------------------------
 Day 9 4.19
-- I completed module 3 of my Advanced Programming Class for my Master's, and I am about halfway through now.
+- I completed module 3 of my Advanced Programming Class for my Master's and am about halfway through.
 - Started going full into Professor Messor and the textbook.
 I watch the videos, take notes of items I do not know, then skim and document anything new as I go.
 - I finished the "Defensive Security Intro" for Try Hack Me, now on to "What is networking
 - Considering taking the coursecareers IT Support course.